core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

   the default port 443 is assumed (this is different from the default port for "coaps", i.e., CoAP over DTLS over UDP).

-* With the exception of TCP port 5684, implementations that support CoAP over TLS MUST perform protocol negotiation in TLS {{-alpn}} using the "coap" protocol identifier defined in <xref target="alpnpid"/>.
+* If the Application-Layer Protocol Negotiation Extension (ALPN) {{-alpn}} is available in the TLS protocol stack, CoAP over TLS implementations MUST perform protocol negotiation in TLS using the "coap" protocol identifier defined in <xref target="alpnpid"/>.
+In exceptional cases where ALPN is unavailable, CoAP over TLS implementations MUST use port number 5684.

 ## CoAP over WebSockets URIs {#uris}